Choose the right friends

-Choose the right friends.
+Choose your friends wisely.
 It is said that you go as the friends you keep.
-Choose your friends wisely.
 Avoid those who give you bad advice make you do what you do not want to do or what is not right.
 This is peer pressure.
 Avoid negative influences.
 Learn to say ‘No’ and mean it.

 Make friends with those who share your values.
 Associate with good and responsible people.
 Associate with those who make positive influence on you.
 A person who stops being your friend was never a friend.